 5. Two out of three will be in an accident

 According to the National Highway Traffic Safety Administration (NHTSA), two out of three motorists will be injured in an accident during their life.
-This is a ridiculously high number, made even more scary by the fact that it only accounts for personal vehicles.
+This is a ridiculously high number, made even scarier by the fact that it only accounts for personal vehicles.
 When you factor in the negligent and irresponsible behaviour of many South African drivers the odds are probably even higher.
 We simply can’t place enough emphasis on making sure you spend your money on the safest car possible.

 6. Most of us ignore the most vital safety feature on our cars